Buddster124/Break-Windows-Update/README.md

    1. The .dll files for windows update and bits are moved to "C:\GHTemp\SystemFiles\WindowsUpdate\".
 If this directory is removed after disabling windows update, You will be unable to restore windows update.
    2. I would highly recommend making a restore point before running this script.
    3. If it complains about script policy you can ~~ether use this tool "https://github.com/Buddster124/Powershell-Execution-Policy-Changer" or you can~~ turn on script bypass with the following command "Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope LocalMachine".
 You can revert this change after running the script by doing the following command "Set-ExecutionPolicy -ExecutionPolicy Default -Scope LocalMachine".
+   4. If SFC is ran on the machine you will have to rerun this script as the SFC utility will readd the files.

 # Roadmap
   1. Create a GUI For the script and pack it into an exe.